 Some believe that EQ level is more predictive of success than a person's IQ.
 If you haven't read Daniel Goleman's bestselling book on this topic, it's a great resource for any leader.
 Officevibe's Jacob Shriar also wrote a great article on this topic if you'd like to explore it further.

-Each of these five EQ competencies are valuable to develop on their own, but they work best in concert.
+The five EQ traits are valuable to develop on their own, but they work best in concert.
 Leaders who exhibit all of these traits often find the greatest success.

-Are you ready to take the next step towards a stronger work culture and better workdays?
+Are you ready to take the next step toward stronger work culture and better workdays?
 Check out our latest guide: